devoteam-se/devolunch/README.md

 - [x] Add API definition
 - [x] Add API versioning
 - [ ] When first deploying the Website, a dummy version is deployed.
 Fix so it's the actual site.
-- [ ] Change filesOver to be read from environment instead of code
+- [x] Change filesOverride to be read from environment instead of code
 - [ ] Change scraper to run PDF parse from within `browserScrapeFunction`
 - [ ] Write tests
 - [ ] Host images in a bucket